Pregnancy morning sickness

 - If nausea is a problem in the morning, eat dry foods like cereal, toast or crackers before getting out of bed.
 Or, try eating a high-protein snack such as lean meat or cheese before going to bed as protein takes longer to digest.

-- Eat small meals or snacks every two to three hours rather than three large meals.
+- Eat small meals or snacks every 2 to 3 hours rather than three large meals.
 Eat slowly and chew your food completely.

 - Sip on fluids throughout the day.
 Avoid large amounts of fluids at one time.
 Try cool, clear fruit juices, such as apple or cranberry juice.